Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-He didn't light the world on fire in April, but our experts think he'll settle in soon and get hot this summer.
+We've wrote about Rodriguez back in May "he didn't exactly light the world on fire in April, but we think he'll get hot later in the season."